 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Homographs are words which visually are normal, but which use unusual characters as letters, not interpreted as letters by machines.
+Homographs are words that are visually normal, but use homoglyphs as letters.

-One of the first uses is related to the leet speak in which the characters 0, 1 or 5 are used to represent the letters O, I or S respectively.
+Another use is related to leet speak in which the characters 0, 1 or 5 are used to represent the letters O, I or S respectively.

-It is also a technique used by spammers to pass email filters based on keywords.
+It is also a technique used by spammers to get past keyword-based email filters.

 Homoglyph is only one character, an homograph is a word made of some homoglyphs.